ballerina-platform/ballerina-dev-website/swan-lake/learn/testing-ballerina-code/mocking.md

 test:MockFunction intAddMockFn = new();
 ```

-After the initialization, the following options can be used to stub the behaviour of a function written in the
+After the initialization, the following options can be used to stub the behavior of a function written in the
  module being tested.

 ### Stubbing to Return a Specific Value